Biclustering with Alternating K-Means: Simulation Studies

 In the second simulation, we consider the case where the $2 \times 2$ blocks have different variances and the same mean.
 More specifically, we set

 where $b \in \{0.20, 0.25, 0.30\}$.
 As $b$ increases, the difference between the standard deviations in different blocks also increases.
 In addition, we set

 which means that all entries have the same mean of 0.
-This is the case where the blocks are defined not by different means but by different variances, and many biclustering methods including PL and SBC are unable to detect this type of structure.
+This is the case where the blocks are defined not by different means but by different variances, and many biclustering methods including PL, SBC, and HSC are unable to detect this type of structure.

 Results are reported in Table \ref{tab:sim2}.
-Under this setting, we see that KM, PL, SBC and AKM with $\lambda = 1$ all have similarly bad performance, with misclassification rates around 0.72 in all cases.
+Under this setting, we see that KM, PL, SBC, HSC, and AKM with $\lambda = 1$ all have similarly bad performance, with misclassification rates around 0.72 in all cases.
 AKM with $\lambda = 0$ achieves the smallest misclassification rates in all cases, and in some cases ($a \in \{1.0, 2.0\}, b \in \{0.25, 0.30\}$) even produces near perfect biclustering results.
 AKM with $\lambda = 0.1$ also has good performance, with slightly larger misclassification rates compared to AKM with $\lambda = 0$.
 In addition, with regard to AKM with $\lambda = 0$ and $\lambda = 0.1$, we also see the general trend that as $a$ and $b$ increase, the misclassification rates decrease.
 Interestingly, in this setting larger $b$ means larger difference between the variances in different blocks, and only AKM with $\lambda = 0$ and $\lambda = 0.1$ are able to detect and respond to this type of structure.